 Pay varies according to a writer's level.
 Once you are hired, Writer Access will determine your writing level, which might be raised or lowered at any time depending on your quality.

 Levels go from 2 through 5.
 You can expect significantly more here than you can from Textbroker (a similar writing site) – their hiring page specifies a range between 3 cents and $2 per word, which means at the higher end you would be earning $1000 dollars for a 500 word article.
 That's almost certainly not the norm, but it's apparently possible.

 What is the method of payment for Writer Access?

-Payments are made bi-monthly.
+Payments are made bi-monthly with Paypal.
 Writers only get paid if they have at least $10 in their accounts.